@some_function (1)

 |

-Returns the date serial number for the start of the first week when the period starting from the base date is divided into weeks.
+Returns the date serial number of the first day of the first week when subdividing the attribution period into weeks, that is, the first day of Week 1.

 |